TheGhulam/gahme/README.md

 ## About me
-I'm a Computer Science student interested in deep learning and cryptography.
+I'm a Computer Science student interested in machine learning, blockchain and cyber security.
-I have completed a [course](https://coursera.org/verify/BG6FPH3RUZ9X) on Machine Learning and have [specialized](https://coursera.org/verify/specialization/JYBKS8YFFQUG) in Deep Learning.
+I have [specialized](https://coursera.org/verify/specialization/JYBKS8YFFQUG) in Deep Learning.

 ## Links
 [Linkedin](https://www.linkedin.com/in/ghulam-ahmed-7a9744198/)